 Homebound Service: Patrons who consider themselves homebound may use this existing service for once a month home delivery.

-Children’s Section: Almost all manipulatives such as puppets, LEGOS and ice cream truck play items have been placed in storage.
-Remaining items in the children’s area can used at the discretion of the caregiver.
-Purell wipes are located in the children’s area.
+Children’s Section: The staff will place some manipulatives back on the children’s area.
+Items placed in the children’s are can be used at the discretion of the caregiver.
+Purell wipes and hand sanitizer are located in the Children’s area.

-Hand sanitizer will be placed at various places in the building.
+Hand sanitizer has been placed at several locations in the building.

-Purell wipes will be available in the children’s area and at the front desk.
+Sanitizing wipes are available in the children’s area, by each computer station and at the front desk.

 *The library will review, adjust and update procedures continually.
 We are committed to serving the public while maintaining recommended protocols for public safety.

-The library has made efforts to reduce exposure to COVID-19, but the risk of infection cannot be eliminated.
-To further reduce your risk, consider using curbside service or online resources.
+The library has made efforts to reduce exposure to COVID-19, but the risk of infection cannot been eliminated.
+To further reduce your risk consider using curbside service or online resources.